-Scope: Not least thanks to the Horizon 2020 cluster on science diplomacy, which funded three projects in 2016-202221, a vibrant community of European science diplomacy scholars and practitioners has emerged, leading to the development of the EU Science Diplomacy Alliance22.
-Further input was delivered by the former Strategic Forum for International S&T Cooperation (SFIC)23, which suggested the development of an EU Science Diplomacy Platform and Roadmap.
+Scope: Not least thanks to the Horizon 2020 cluster on science diplomacy, which funded three projects in 2016-202216, a vibrant community of European science diplomacy scholars and practitioners has emerged, leading to the development of the EU Science Diplomacy Alliance17.
+Further input was delivered by the former Strategic Forum for International S&T Cooperation (SFIC)18, which suggested the development of an EU Science Diplomacy Platform and Roadmap.
 In addition, a growing number of Member States have adopted national science diplomacy strategies or agendas, or are currently exploring their development, and have strengthened scientific-technological capacities in their Ministries of Foreign Affairs (e.g., establishment of an informal Network of Science Advisors and Science Diplomacy Coordinators in EU Ministries of Foreign Affairs).
 An increasing number of recent EU policy documents have made explicit or implicit reference to science diplomacy and the need for foreign policy to be based on the best possible evidence.
-Against the background of a rapidly changing geopolitical and scientific-technological environment, with global competitors using science diplomacy in a much more strategic manner, there is a need to consolidate European science diplomacy efforts and explore synergies to tackle existing vulnerabilities.
+Against the background of a rapidly changing geopolitical and scientific-technological environment, with global competitors using science diplomacy in a much more strategic manner, there is a need to consolidate European science diplomacy efforts and explore synergies in order to tackle existing vulnerabilities.

-Science diplomacy forms an integral part of the Global Approach to Research and Innovation24, the EU's strategy for international cooperation in research and innovation, which prominently advocates that a stronger focus on science and technology in the EU's foreign and security policies in terms of science diplomacy would help the EU to project soft power and pursue our economic interests and fundamental values more effectively.
-In its Conclusions on the Global Approach25, the Council called on the Commission and the European External Action Service to develop a European Science Diplomacy Agenda.
+Science diplomacy forms an integral part of the Global Approach to Research and Innovation19, the EU's strategy for international cooperation in research and innovation, which prominently advocates that a stronger focus on science and technology in the EU's foreign and security policies in terms of science diplomacy would help the EU to project soft power and pursue our economic interests and fundamental values more effectively.
+In its Conclusions on the Global Approach20, the Council called on the Commission and the European External Action Service to develop a European Science Diplomacy Agenda.
 At the informal Competitiveness Council meeting in July 2023, EU Research Ministers underlined the importance of European science diplomacy action.
-Consequently, the European Commission organised together with the Spanish Presidency of the Council of the EU the first https://www.science-diplomacy.eu https://research-and-innovation.ec.europa.eu/strategy/strategy-2020-2024/europe-world/international-cooperation/science-diplomacy/sfic en https://research-and-innovation.ec.europa.eu/system/files/2021-05/ec_rtd_com2021-252.pdf https://data.consilium.europa.eu/doc/document/ST-12301-2021-INIT/en/pdf
+Consequently, the European Commission organised together with the Spanish Presidency of the Council of the EU the first European Science Diplomacy Conference in Madrid in December 2023 and the launch of EU Science Diplomacy Working Groups to develop recommendations for a potential future European framework for science diplomacy.

-Using Science for/in Diplomacy for Addressing Global Challenges (S4D4C), Inventing a Shared Science Diplomacy for Europe (InsSciDE), European Leadership in Cultural, Science and Innovation Diplomacy (EL-CSID)
+16 Using Science for/in Diplomacy for Addressing Global Challenges (S4D4C), Inventing a Shared Science Diplomacy for Europe (InsSciDE), European Leadership in Cultural, Science and Innovation Diplomacy (EL-CSID)